brightsolutions/ERPAL-Platform-Docs/docs/usecases/online-shop.md

     - Add "My cart" with path: "cart"

 ### 5.5 Change checkout completion message
-Finally we want to show you how you can customize the completion message for example by adding a link to the order-page (<a class="seekto">20:16</a>).
+Finally we want to show you how you can customize the completion-message, for example by adding a link to the new order-view-page (<a class="seekto">20:16</a>).

 1. Go to: Store » Configuration » (/admin/commerce/config/checkout)
 1. Configure "Completion message" and adjust the message